Semantic Parsing with Candidate Expressions for Knowledge Base Question Answering: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) through the Information Technology Research Center (ITRC) grant, funded by the Korea government (Ministry of Science and ICT) (IITP-2025-RS-2024-00437866).
-It was also supported by the Smart Healthcare for Police Officers Program (www.kipot.or.kr) through the Korea Institutes of Police Technology (KIPoT), funded by the Korean National Police Agency (KNPA, Korea) (No. RS-2022-PT000186).
+This work was supported by the IITP~(Institute of Information \& Communications Technology Planning \& Evaluation)-ITRC~(Information Technology Research Center) grant funded by the Korea government (Ministry of Science and ICT) (IITP-2025-RS-2024-00437866) [Contribution Rate: 45\%].
+This research was supported by Culture, Sports and Tourism R\&D Program through the Korea Creative Content Agency grant funded by the Ministry of Culture, Sports and Tourism in 2025 (Project Name: Development of an AI-Based Korean Diagnostic System for Efficient Korean Speaking Learning by Foreigners, Project Number: RS-2025-02413038) [Contribution Rate: 45\%].
+This work was supported by Institute of Information \& communications Technology Planning \& Evaluation~(IITP) grant funded by the Korea government~(MSIT) (No.RS-2019-II191906, Artificial Intelligence Graduate School Program (POSTECH)) [Contribution Rate: 10\%].